seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 **LANCASTER**
 You are well encounter'd here, my cousin Mowbray:
-Good day to you, gentle lord archbishop;
-And so to you, Lord Hastings, and to all.
 My Lord of York, it better show'd with you
 When that your flock, assembled by the bell,
 Encircled you to hear with reverence